Huilin-Li/website/content/docs/PROJECT/BinderDesign/design.md

 {{< hint info >}}
 <details>
 <summary><b>Add <code>ppi_scaffolds</code> argument in backbone name</b></summary>
-In <code>RFdiffusion/scripts/run_inference.py</code>, I modify some codes a little bid, so that, the backbone pdb file name will contain the `ppi_scaffolds` argument.
+In <code>RFdiffusion/scripts/run_inference.py</code>, I modify some codes a little bit, so that, the backbone pdb file name will contain the `ppi_scaffolds` argument.
 <center>{{<figure src="../bioIMG/mdf1.PNG" width="600">}}</center>
 <center>{{<figure src="../bioIMG/mdf2.PNG" width="600">}}</center>
 Therefore, one of <code>inference.num_designs=10000</code> binder backbones for <code>ppi.hotspot_res=[A28-A25-A29-A26-A63]</code> argument is <code>A28-A25-A29-A26-A63_0.pdb</code>.